You can see all the Object types here.

 If for any reason you can't delete the object immediately you can use

-lv_obj_del_async(obj) that will perform the deletion on the next call of
+lv_obj_del_async(obj) which will perform the deletion on the next call of

 This is useful e.g. if you want to delete the parent of an object in the child's